 In this example, we’ve grouped damage claims by type using our toolkits’ combos functionality.
 In the backend system data, Fraser’s mechanics has fixed many more offside rear door claims than anything else.
 We bring this data to life using multiple links and glyphs.

 Some fraudulent mechanics may get lazy and pick the same damage every time they’re inflating claims.
 Bringing this to your users’ attention quickly and easily helps them detect potential malpractice.

 Another useful way to view the data for suspicious activity is to look at how far individuals are traveling from their home addresses to get their vehicles repaired.

 Using map mode, which displays our network on a map, we can examine policy holders and their connections to mechanics through policies and claims.

 From our analysis of damage types, we know Fraser’s mechanics was associated with an unusually high number of claims involving one specific vehicle body part.
 This map view shows that several claimants traveled significant distances for repairs at Fraser’s, even though there were shops much closer to home.

 Our technology uses advanced algorithms in the backend to identify and highlight potentially suspicious links.
 Is the shop colluding with these customers to inflate claims?

 Whatever industry you’re in, smart data and visual modeling can be the difference between an average user experience and a great one.
 But getting the model right isn’t easy.
-That’s where our consulting services come in.
+That’s where our support comes in.